-The third year BSW students are compulsorily placed in Panchayath's or NGOs to work with communities of low-income groups.
-The stipulated hour for field work practicum is 120 hours (8 hours x 15 days) per Semester.Unless the student completes minimum 90 hours of field work he/she will not be eligible to attend the external viva voce examination.

-The primary focus of the third-year students is to engage in community work or community organization method of Social work.
-In addition, the students may take up group work or case work in the community if the situation demands.
+The third year BSW students are compulsorily placed in communities of low-income groups within the city or the suburbs or in tribal communities (if available).
+The stipulated hours for field work practicum is 135 hours (9hoursX15 days) Per Semester.
+The primary focus of the third year students is engaging in community work or community organization method of social work.
+In addition the students may take up group work or case work in the community if the situation demands.